 How is this different from a traditional experience?

 Although the programs can be completed in the same amount of time, students in the traditional program spend two days a week in the schools during the fall semester.
-Students who participate in the partnership spend more time in the school, engage in an inquiry project, and, as a long-term participant in the school learning community, have additional opportunities for professional development beyond course seminars.
+Students who participate in the partnership spend more time in the school, engage in an inquiry project, and, as long-term participants in the school learning community, have additional opportunities for professional development beyond course seminars.

 What is meant by “the entire school year” experience?